UK sanctions Russian airlines to prevent them selling landing slots | Business

 UK sanctions Russian airlines to prevent them selling landing slots

-Britain said on Thursday it was introducing new sanctions against the Russian airline sector to prevent state-owned Aeroflot, Ural Airlines and Rossiya Airlines from selling their unused landing slots at British airports.
-The British government said it estimated the landing slots were worth 50 million pounds ($61.9 million).
+Today we’re making sure they can’t cash in their lucrative landing slots at our airports," British Foreign Secretary Liz Truss said in a statement.
+The British government said it estimated the landing slots were worth 50 million pounds ($61.9 million). ($1 = 0.8079 pounds)

 - Country: